 You don’t build relationships by tagging a brand in one 15-second story.
 You need to be able to share with a brand who your audience is and why they would love the product that the brand sells.
 The brand needs to understand the value of their product to your audience.

 You have to understand that this is not about you.
 It’s not about how many followers you have.
-It’s all about engagement.
+It’s all about engagement and the repertoire that you have with your audience.

 How many of your followers comment on your posts or DM you after a story?
 Do you know any of them by name or know things about them or their families?
 Brands want to see that you have that type of relationship with your audience.